Mathematics Major

 PROGRAM CONTACT INFO

-When not engaging matters mathematical, Karwatka enjoys music, art, and history, especially that of the monarchies from which his ancestors emerged.
+When not engaging matters mathematical, Karwatka enjoys music, art, and history, especially that of the former monarchies from which his ancestors emigrated.
 He is a particular fan of the Habsburg Empire in all its incarnations and would gladly go on and on about it for hours if given the opportunity.

 Bom Soo Kim received his Ph.D. in physics from the University of California at Berkeley and his B.S. in astronomy from Yonsei University.
 He trained as a postdoctoral researcher in a joint appointment with IESL-FORTH and the University of Crete and then at Tel Aviv University.
 He previously worked as a teaching postdoc at the University of Kentucky and as a full time Lecturer at Loyola University Maryland.
 He is excited to share his experiences working at academic institutions with different cultures and to further collaborate in his research and teaching with students and faculty members at UW-Parkside.